-From a forest service information page, I found this tidbit:
+From a forest service information page (no longer found on the net) I found this tidbit:

 "The most recent episode of volcanism produced the High Cascades and the high volcanic peaks perched on the crest such as the Three Sisters, Broken Top, and Mt.
 Jefferson.
 The High Cascades consist mostly of large numbers of overlapping shield volcanoes.
 An excellent example of a shield volcano is Belknap Crater volcano along the McKenzie Pass Highway (State Highway 242).
 At McKenzie Pass, great fields of rough, black lava, 1500 years years old, form a flattened cone 4 miles in diameter with Belknap Crater at its center.
 Some lava has flowed many miles beyond the cone.
 Elsewhere in the Cascades the chemistry of the lavas and short length of lava flows created much steeper and taller cones such as Black Butte and Odell Butte.
 South Sister, Broken Top, Mt.
 Jefferson, and several other peaks have a more complex volcanic history."